Androz2091/blog.androz2091.fr/README.md

 ## Contributions

 If you found a typo or an error in the post, you can submit a pull request.
-The files containing the post contents are located in the `content` folder.
+The files containing the content of the posts are located in the `content` folder.
 Each post has a `.mdx` file containing its metadata and its content.

 ## Installation